-“And who are you to say what’s true and what’s not?”
+“And who are you to say what’s true?”

 “I saw it.
+I know.
 The paper has to publish the truth.”

 51.

 “Ah, that’s a good one.
-Tell me, what’s the truth in the serious newspapers all the hotshots read?
-That the minimum wage covers the bills every month?
-That they’re going to stop rationing electricity in Rio?
+Tell me, what’s the truth in the serious newspapers the hotshots read?
+That the minimum wage covers the bills?
+That Rio is going to stop rationing electricity?
 That this shitty military government is only temporary?
 Newspaper headlines are made of lies.
-About they way things ought to be but never are.
-And I’m not about to let some kid like you who’s barely learned to write tell me what’s true and what’s not.”
+About the way things ought to be but never are.
+And I’m not about to let some kid who’s barely learned to write tell me what’s true.”

-“The holes, you put them there.”
+“The holes.
+You made them.”

-Farinha turned around, the fierce white of his eyes stark against the darkness inside the car.
+Farinha turned around, the fierce white of his eyes stark against the darkness in the car.

 “I’m going to tell you something, boy.
 The Luta might exaggerate a little here and there.
 But there’s nothing truer in this city than the bodies we show.
-Don’t you forget it, as long as you’re a reporter.
+Don’t you ever forget it, as long as you’re a reporter.
 The bodies are real.
 Their pain is always real.”